sustia-llc/sk-ethereumtx-plugin/README.md

 1. Copy [local.settings.json.example](./azure-function/local.settings.json.example) to `./azure-function/local.settings.json`
 1. Edit the `Values` object to add your OpenAI endpoint configuration in the `apiKey` property
+1. Edit the `Values` object to add your Etherscan API endpoint configuration in the `etherscanApiKey` property

 ## Running the starter